Justin24953/Justin24953-First-Year-Notes/Eloquent-Javascript/notes.md

 # Breaking Out of a Loop

 - Having the looping condition produce false is not the only way a loop can finish.
-There is a special statement called break that has the effect of immediately jumping out of the enclosing loop
+There is a special statement called break that has the effect of immediately jumping out of the enclosing loop.

+- Using the remainder (%) operator is an easy way to test whether a number is divisible by another number.
+If it is, the remainder of their division is zero.